 A wind blowing in from the Northeast means a drastic change in the weather.
 A little bit of the arctics pays a visit and temperatures easily drop below 0 at night.
 When the Northeastern winds are strong, the ‘feel’ temperature can drop to dangerous levels, making you feel extremely cold, even when its -7!

-When can we go ice skating in Amsterdam?
+Do they go ice skating on canals in winter in Amsterdam?

 Dutch expressions about ice skating